Eric Lupfer, Executive Director

 Jade Trent joined Humanities Texas in June 2023.
 Originally from the north Austin area, she holds a BA from the University of North Texas in arts management with minors in art history and management.
 Prior to joining Humanities Texas, she worked for Texas Commission on the Arts, where she assisted with various grant programs and connected with many nonprofit organizations across Texas.
 Jade supports the grants team and plans to further her experience in grants management with Humanities Texas.

 Kelsi Tyler joined Humanities Texas in October 2013.
 Originally from Houston, she holds a BA in English and rhetoric and writing from The University of Texas at Austin.
 As an undergraduate, she worked as a writing fellow for the Liberal Arts Honors program and as a consultant at the Undergraduate Writing Center.
-She serves as editor of the monthly newsletter and is point of contact for Humanities Texas's public lectures, the Texas Originals radio program, and the Holiday Book Fair.
+At Humanities Texas, Kelsi oversees public programs, including film screenings, Veterans' Voices, Texas Originals, and the Holiday Book Fair.
+She also serves as editor of the monthly newsletter.

 Laura Willis joined Humanities Texas in March 2023.
 She holds a BSEd in secondary English education from Baylor University and an MA in English literature from Middlebury College’s Bread Loaf School of English.
 Before joining Humanities Texas, she worked for over seven years as a middle and high school English teacher in Houston and Austin before transitioning out of the classroom into a project management role.
 In addition to supporting the work of the board and executive director, Laura serves as a coordinator for Humanities Texas’s teacher education programs, co-administers the Outstanding Teaching Awards, and coordinates the organization’s hiring processes.